Parametric Equations and Graphs

 A 2D parametric curve is represented by a function p(t) = [f(t), g(t)].
-In this context we call the variable t the parameter where it belongs to some domain D.
+In this context, we call the variable t the parameter, which belongs to a domain D. You can use either our versatile parametric graphing calculator or our dedicated parametric equations grapher to plot parametric curves step-by-step, showing their construction in both Cartesian and polar coordinate systems.

 Cartesian & Polar Graphs of Parametric Equations

-The graph of the parametric equations is simply the set of points (ordered pairs) (f(t), g(t)) for t in D.
+The graph of the parametric equations is simply the set of points (ordered pairs) (f(t), g(t)) for t in a domain D.

 These ordered pairs can be graphed in either xy-Cartesian coordinate system or rθ-polar coordinate system.

-The following figures, created by our parametric curve graphing calculator, show the graphs of some parametric curves drawn in the Cartesian and polar coordinate systems.
+The following figures show the graphs of some parametric curves, generated by our graphing calculator, in both Cartesian and polar coordinate systems.

 Graphs of parametric equations in the rectangular Cartesian coordinate system